Reel Bad Arabs: Synopsis

 Shaheen speaks at the beginning of the documentary about the extent to which Arabs face slander and manipulation in Hollywood, commenting that he has formulated that view of his after having seen over a thousand films produced, in the past and in the present.
 He also talks about how bleak the views are, those of which are borne by the Western civilization (and he refers to it as our civilization), admittedly confessing how the views directly attack the Arabs' humanity.
 Furthermore, he mentions how the same image took shape in several patterns to feed the same substance that is continuously demonizing the Arabs, thus.
 The image had to repeat over and over and was depicted in scenes in several films that heavily abuse the Arabs' behaviors and morals.

 All through the documentary, Shaheen's statements are illustrated by clips from the films he describes.

 Shaheen reviews some of the images about Arabs he perceives as distorted, and argues this causes a process of feeding/poisoning the minds of the younger generations with these infected ideas about Arabs that characterizes them with such heinous and harmful descriptions as in the Disney motion picture, Aladdin.
 Shaheen also turns it around: what must viewers from the Arab world think of America and Americans when they keep seeing these images in American films?

 Shaheen also argues that the image of the Arab woman is distorted and does not represent her.
-Arab women in films are either bellydancers or faceless, anonymous shapes in black robes.
+Arab women in films are either belly dancers or faceless, anonymous shapes in black robes.
 More recently Arab women are also portrayed as terrorists.
 The truth is, they are just like all other women in the world: talented, intelligent, and equal in all areas and fields.